tenjin/tenjin-unity-sdk/README.md

 * Tenjin Unity SDK supports both iOS and Android.
 * Your "API_KEY" is located on your [Organizations tab](https://www.tenjin.io/dashboard/organizations)
 * Review the [iOS](https://github.com/tenjin/tenjin-ios-sdk) and [Android](https://github.com/tenjin/tenjin-android-sdk) documentation and apply the proper platform settings to your builds.
 * **iOS Notes**:
+  1. Xcode 12 is required if using Unity iOS SDK 1.12.0 or above.
-  1. When building iOS, confirm that these frameworks were automatically added to the Xcode build.
+  2. When building iOS, confirm that these frameworks were automatically added to the Xcode build.
 If any are missing, you will need to add them manually.
       * AdSupport.framework
       * AppTrackingTransparency.framework
       * iAd.framework
       * StoreKit.framework
-  2. For AppTrackingTransparency, be sure update your project `.plist` file and add `Privacy - Tracking Usage Description` <a href="https://developer.apple.com/documentation/bundleresources/information_property_list/nsusertrackingusagedescription" target="_new">(NSUserTrackingUsageDescription)</a> along with the text message you want to display to users.
+  3. For AppTrackingTransparency, be sure update your project `.plist` file and add `Privacy - Tracking Usage Description` <a href="https://developer.apple.com/documentation/bundleresources/information_property_list/nsusertrackingusagedescription" target="_new">(NSUserTrackingUsageDescription)</a> along with the text message you want to display to users.
 * **Android Notes**:
   1. If you have another SDK installed which already has Google Play Services installed or uses [PlayServicesResolver](https://github.com/googlesamples/unity-jar-resolver), you may need to delete these files: `/Assets/Plugins/Android/play-services-ads-identifier--*.aar` and `/Assets/Plugins/Android/play-services-basement---*.aar`